tt-isv-org/scc/tutorial/index.md

 * Test access permissions using a default service account and default security context
 * Find an error event that shows a security context constraint validation error
 * Create an SCC and assign it to a service account
-* Use a security context with an SCC to control file access on a volume
+* Use a security context that requests special permissions with an SCC that allows them

 ## Concepts